See the best in others and live as your Highest Self.

 Transparency: Transparent to translucent

-Location: Dioptase has been found in significant deposits in Argentina, Chile, the Congo, Iran, Kazakhstan, Namibia, Peru, the United States, and Zaire.
+Location: Dioptase has been found in significant deposits in Angola, Argentina, Chile, DMR Congo, Iran, Kazakhstan, Mexico, Morocco Namibia, Peru, Russia and the United States

 Mineral Family: Dioptase is a Silicate mineral.
 Silicate minerals form the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 One way the tetrahedra can connect is in circles, and it is to this group that Dioptase belongs.
 Other famous minerals in the cyclosilicate group are Aquamarine, Emerald, Sugilite, and Tourmaline.